-der Sohn – die Söhne (the son – the sons)
+der Sohn (the son) – die Söhne (the sons)

-der Hund – die Hunde (the dog – the dogs)
+der Hund (the dog) – die Hunde (the dogs)

 An example of a feminine noun:

-die Gans – die Gänse (the goose – the geese)
+die Gans (the goose) – die Gänse (the geese)

-das Pferd – die Pferde (the horse – the horses)
+das Pferd (the horse) – die Pferde (the horses)

-This form often used with neuter nouns, especially those ending in –tum always works like this, and very infrequently with the masculine ones.
-Most often there is also the added umlaut.
+This form is often used with neuter nouns, especially those ending in –tum.
+It is not used very often for masculine nouns, but there are some cases when it is used.
+Most often there is also an added umlaut.

-das Haus – die Häuser (the house – the houses)
+das Haus (the house) – die Häuser (the houses)

 ‘Man’ is one of the very few masculine nouns to follow this pattern:

-der Mann – die Männer (the man – the men)
+der Mann (the man) – die Männer (the men)

-Here is an example of a word which does not take the extra umlaut:
+Here is an example of a word which does not take the extra umlaut in the plural:

-das Kind – die Kinder (the child – the children)
+das Kind (the child) – die Kinder (the children)

 Similar to English there are certain nouns to take an -s at the end and never an umlaut.
-Most words from English, Dutch and French are changed into the plural in this way.
-Other nouns to use this method is people’s names, words with an unstressed vowel and of course abbreviations.
+Most words in German that are actually from English, Dutch and French are changed into the plural in this way.
+Other nouns that use this method are people’s names, words with an unstressed vowel and abbreviations.

 A noun with an unstressed vowel:

-das Auto – die Autos (the car – the cars)
+das Auto (the car) – die Autos (the cars)

 A word originating from French:

-das Café – die Cafés (the café – the cafés)
+das Café (the café) – die Cafés (the cafés)

-Masculine and some neuter nouns ending with -e, we merely add an -en ending.
-If a feminine noun ends with -el or -er, for pronunciation reasons, so we simply to add an -n.
+Masculine and some neuter nouns ending with -e only get an -en ending.
+If a feminine noun ends with -el or -er, for pronunciation reasons, so we simply to add an -n and not –en.
 When following this pattern we do not add umlauts.

-das Auge – die Augen (the eye – the eyes)
+das Auge (the eye) – die Augen (the eyes)

-der Name – die Namen (the name – the names)
+der Name (the name) – die Namen (the names)

-die Lehre – die Lehren (the doctrine – the doctrines)
+die Lehre (the doctrine) – die Lehren (the doctrines)

 Similar to English, not all German nouns change in the plural.
 The only difference with German is that the article changes and that some of them take an umlaut.

-das Fenster – die Fenster (the window – the windows)
+das Fenster (the window) – die Fenster (the windows)

 die Milch (the milk) – Always singular